Use a plug-in

 }

-The file (in the example above) index.js) The exported content can be accessed by the plug-in using global functions.
-For example, in the above file, the Mini Program using the plugin does the following export:
+Then the exported contents of the file (in the example above,index.js) can be obtained by the plugin using global functions.For example, in the above file, using the plugin's Weixin Mini Program, you do the following export:

 // index.js

-module.exports = { whoami: Wechat MiniProgram' }
+module.exports = { whoami: 'Wechat MiniProgram' }

 // plugin

-requireMiniProgram().whoami // Wechat MiniProgram'
+requireMiniProgram().whoami // 'Wechat MiniProgram'

-This feature can also be used when the plug-in is subcontracted, but the path to the specified file is relative to the subcontracted.
-For example in root: packageA Specified in the subcontract of the export: exports/plugin.js, then the specified file on the file system should be /packageA/exports/plugin.js
+This feature can also be used when the plug-in is in a sub-package, but the path of the specified file is relative to the sub-package.For example, in the subcontract ofroot: packageA,export: exports / plugin.js,Then the specified file on the document system should be/ packageA / exports / plugin.js.

 # Provide custom components for plug-ins

-<!-- miniprogram/Page/index.wxml -->
+<!-- miniprogram/page/index.wxml -->

 <plugin-view generic:mp-view="comp-from-miniprogram" />